aaronespasa/Music2Vibration/README.md

 Input: Songs in mp3

-Output: Image spectrogram in jpb
+Output: Image spectrogram in jpg (or other)
-- 100px by 50px
+- 100px by 50px (or other)
-- The X axis rate is 44100
+- The X axis rate is 44100 (or other)
-- The Y axis are the frequencies, linearly growing by 20HZ
+- The Y axis are the frequencies, linearly (or logarithmically) growing by 20HZ (or other)

 ### 3. Model Generator